 Sing joyfully to the LORD, all you lands;

 and his faithfulness, to all generations.

-- Despite some opposition to Christ and his Church from some Jews, the Chosen People still are God’s people.
-We Christians are God’s New People, redeemed by Christ.
+- Despite some opposition to Christ and his Church from some Jews, the Chosen People still are God’s people, his flock.
+And we Christians are God’s New People, also his flock, redeemed by Christ the Good Shepherd.

 - When Barnabas and Paul were expelled from Antioch, they “were filled with joy and the Holy Spirit.”

 I, John, had a vision of a great multitude,

 which no one could count,

 They stood before the throne and before the Lamb,